 In 1954, production moved to St. Louis, Missouri, although Chevy didn’t push out as many cars as it could have.
 However, things really began to take off in 1956.
 Chevy made some adjustments, giving the Corvette the ability to produce 210 hp as opposed to 150, and consumers took notice.

-More changes came in 1958, when Chevy gave the Vette a new body shape.
-By 1960, the Corvette could put out an impressive 315 hp — quite a jump for a seven-year span.
+More changes came in 1958 when Chevy gave the ‘Vette a new body shape.
+By 1960, the ‘Vette could put out an impressive 315 hp — quite a jump for a seven-year span.
 In 1962, the C1 ended production.

 In 1963, on the 10-year anniversary of the Corvette, Chevy released the second generation.
 “It is the most radically redesigned Corvette since the inception of that model name,” explained Car and Driver.
 “And many of the changes were derived from a number of experimental Chevrolets, some of which were raced extensively.”

-The C4 released in 1984, but the first three models of the Corvette truly paved the way for the next five generations, becoming a legacy that we still appreciate today.
+The C4 was released in 1984, but the first three models of the Corvette truly paved the way for the next five generations, becoming a legacy that we still appreciate today.

 Keep up with MotorBiscuit for the latest Chevrolet Corvette content!